Genetically Modified T-cells in Treating Patients With Recurrent or Refractory Malignant Glioma

 PRIMARY OBJECTIVES:

 II.
-To determine maximum tolerated dose schedule (MTD) and a recommended phase II dosing plan (RP2D) for each stratum based on dose limiting toxicities (DLTs) and the full toxicity profile.
+Determine maximum tolerated dose schedule (MTD)/maximum feasible dose schedule (MFD) and a recommended phase II dosing plan (RP2D) for each arm based on dose limiting toxicities (DLTs) and the full toxicity profile.

 SECONDARY OBJECTIVES: